prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 2. The Registry shall, as soon as practicable after the lodging of the Statement of claim, examine whether the requirements of Rules 13.1 (a) to ( j), .2, 14 and 15.1 have been complied with.

 1. If the claimant has not complied with the requirements referred to  in paragraph  2, the Registry shall as soon as practicable invite the claimant to:
-   - (a) correct the deficiencies within 14 days  of service of such notification ; and
+   - (a) correct the deficiencies within 14 days  of service of such notification;and
    - (b) where applicable, pay the fee for the infringement action within  said 14 days.

 4. The Registry shall at the same time inform the claimant that if the claimant fails to correct the deficiencies  or pay the fee  within the time stated , a decision by default may be given, in accordance with Rule 355.